j11e/caliopen-dev/README.md

 Some mails from the CaliOpen Development mailing list are inserted too.

 > Feel free to add more fixtures, but be aware that any information in
-> contributed fixtures are public
+> the contributed fixtures are public